526avijitgupta/526avijitgupta.github.io/_posts/2016-08-20-google-summer-of-code’16-with-oppia.markdown

 author: Avijit Gupta
 ---

-### Introduction:

 Every year, Google invites open source projects from various organizations so that students across the globe can contribute to them as a part of Google Summer of Code programme.
 I was fortunate enough to be a part of GSoC-16 under the organization Oppia.
 Before I go on and detail my journey, let me tell you something about myself.

-I am Avijit Gupta, a Computer Science undegrad who loves to contribute to Open Source.
-I primarily like to work on Frontend technologies.
+I am Avijit Gupta, a Computer Science undergraduate who loves to contribute to Open Source.
+I primarily like to work on Frontend related technologies.

-My journey with Oppia began as a contributor within the first few weeks after the announcement of selected organizations this year.
+My journey with Oppia began as a contributor within the first few days after the announcement of selected organizations in GSoC this year.
 The two possibly main parts to backing a GSoC project are: code contributions (in terms of bugfixes, enhancements) and a great project proposal.
 Hence, choosing a project and making a good proposal was the foremost step.
 I worked on the project - Creator Dashboard.

-### Detailed Description of Project:
+## About the Project:

-Oppia is a community of learners and teachers to help anyone learn anything they want in an effective and enjoyable way.
+[Oppia](http://oppia.org/) is a community of learners and teachers to help anyone learn anything they want in an effective and enjoyable way.
 The project "Creator Dashboard" aimed at implementing a dashboard that allows lesson creators to see common statistics like total plays, average rating, common student misconceptions, and student-submitted feedback for the lessons they own -- and to make it easy for creators to take action on this information.
 Basically, it was a full-stack web project that involved working on AngularJS on the frontend and Python (Google App Engine) on the backend.

 ### Final work:
 ![Markdowm Image][1]{: class="bigger-image" }

-### Week-by-week progress:
+The screenshot of the page shown above is the current home page of all logged in users at [Oppia.org](https://oppia.org).
+The most of the statistics currently visible are updated in real time.
+The users also have options to view the dashboard in 2 formats - list view and card view.
+The list view is focussed more on power users, or the ones who like to see all their data at once.
+Card view is a more simplified and beautified format of displaying the explorations as tiles.
+The statistics visible in the top white row are aggregated figures as a whole.
+Clicking on any exploration in the card view opens up a dropdown which provides with the exploration-specific data.
+The list of explorations can be sorted easily by either using the select dropdown or by clicking on the table headers in list view as well - thus making it easy for users to view their explorations based on different parameters quickly and easily.

+The project involved taking feedback from actual creators after the creation of a MVP to ensure that the development is being done keeping the needs of creators at highest priority.

+### Future of the Project:

+* Write end-to-end tests for the creator dashboard ([issue #2403](https://github.com/oppia/oppia/issues/2403)).
+* Add support for pagination of content in dashboard (was partially implemented in [pull request #2265](https://github.com/oppia/oppia/pull/2265) before deciding to discontinue it for the time being).
+* Collect and display statistics for collections as well, and not just individual explorations.

+### Weekly progress logs:

 #### Week #1:
 * Started off work by creating a continuous map-reduce job which will actually calculate the statistics.